tiskw/random-fourier-features/README.md

 ## Minimal example

-Interfeces provided by our module is quite close to Scikit-learn.
+Interfaces provided by our module is quite close to Scikit-learn.
 For example, the following Python code is a sample usage of RFF regression class:

 ```python